 A larvicide is a product that kills insects when they are in the larval stage of the life cycle.
-Often used against mosquitoes, larvicides kill the larvae before they develop into adults and fly off to mate, bite and reproduce.
-They are available in different dunks, briquettes, granules, pellets, tablets, or liquid.
+Often used against mosquitoes, larvicides kill the larvae before they develop into adults and fly off to mate, bite, and reproduce.
+They are available in different forms dunks, briquettes, granules, pellets, tablets, or liquids.

 Why Use a Mosquito Larvicide?

 Larvicides are applied to mosquito breeding grounds, areas of water large or small where there are larvae.
 They are more successful than using adulticides as the areas (ponds, rain barrels, wetlands) are more easily defined and usually relatively small.

 Larvicides are also less toxic than using sprays to kill adult mosquitoes and result in less exposure to humans.